fenago/nlp-pytorch/lab_guides/Lab_6.md

 ![](./images/B12365_06_10.png)

-Figure 6.10 -- Output of the TorchText object

 It is possible for us to view individual data within this dataset object; we just need to call the